microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Add-MgTeamChannelMember.md

 	)
 }

-Add-MgTeamMember -TeamId $teamId -BodyParameter $params
+Add-MgBetaTeamMember -TeamId $teamId -BodyParameter $params
 ```

-This example shows how to use the Add-MgTeamChannelMember Cmdlet.
+This example shows how to use the Add-MgBetaTeamChannelMember Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).